Losant/losant-docs/docs/dashboards/gps-heatmap.md

 ![GPS Heatmap Attribute](/images/dashboards/heatmap-attribute.png "GPS Heatmap Attribute")

-The selected device(s) must return an attribute of the type `GPS String`.
+The selected device(s) must return an attribute of the type [GPS string](/devices/state/#gps-attributes).
 In the **Attribute** dropdown, select the attribute's name to display on the graph.
-Note that, when displaying multiple devices on the heatmap, each device must return data under the same attribute name, and any device attributes that are not of the `GPS String` type will not be available to choose.
+Note that, when displaying multiple devices on the heatmap, each device must return data under the same attribute name, and any device attributes that are not of the [GPS string](/devices/state/#gps-attributes) type will not be available to choose.

 ### Default Viewport